ccgregory/SDC-FindingLaneLines/README.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale.
 Second, I blured the image with gaussian blur.Third, I used canny edge detection.
 Fourth, I limited the work area on the interest portion of the image, in the form of a triangle in front of the camera.
 Fifth, I used Hough space to find the line of the dots in the image.
 The result was then drawn back to the original image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by increasing the thickness of the line from 2 to 5.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating the slope with the following equation:

+slope = (y2 - y1) / (x2 - x1)

+and drawing a single line for slope > 0 (representing one lane )and another line otherwise.

 Here are a couple of the resulting image from the tested images: